Why Your Goldendoodle Won’t Eat: Top Fixes and Causes Explained

 If your Goldendoodle is a picky eater, there are a few things you can try to encourage them to eat.
 First, make sure you are feeding them at the same time every day and sticking to a consistent feeding schedule.

 You can also try adding a small amount of wet food or mixing in some cooked chicken or vegetables to make their meal more appealing.
-Another option is to try a different brand or flavor of dog food to see if that makes a difference.
+Another option is to try a different brand or flavour of dog food to see if that makes a difference.

 What are the best food options for a Goldendoodle with a sensitive stomach?